enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     initial time step to use in the FLD solver.
 Default: 1e20 (uses hydro time step).
 ``RadHydroMaxSubcycles`` (external)
-    desired number of FLD time steps per hydrodynamics time step.
+    desired number of FLD time steps per hydrodynamics time step (must be greater than or equal to 1).
 This is only recommended if the FLD solver is performing chemistry and heating internally, since it will only synchronize with the ionization state at each hydrodynamic time step.
+When using Enzo's chemistry and cooling solvers this parameter should be set to 1 to avoid overly decoupling radiation and chemistry.
 Default: 1.0.
 ``RadHydroMaxChemSubcycles`` (external)
     desired number of chemistry time steps per FLD time step.
 This only applies if the FLD solver is performing chemistry and heating